 When executing a host check, OmniCenter ignores the alarm configuration of the availability service check used (all host-down alert notification go to the device’s configured “host alert contacts”).
 Only the configured connection type and host IP address settings are used.
 If the host does not respond, it will be immediately marked as down.
 Individual downed hosts are indicated visually in the dashboards with the “HOST DOWN” label.

-If an incident already exists for the top-level downed host, the additional alarms will simply be added to that incident as related alarms, with no further actions taken.
+If an incident already exists for the top-level downed host, any additional alarms will simply be added to that incident as related alarms, with no further actions taken.

 Obviously, device parenting must be properly configured within OmniCenter for this system to provide maximum benefit.